Frequently Asked Questions

 What are the requirements to take summer term courses?

 At Arcadia University, you don’t have to apply for admission to take summer courses.
 Simply register for the course that interests you.
-Some courses may have prerequisites and you will be charged for a course as soon as you register.
+Some courses may have prerequisites.

 How many courses can I take during the summer term?

 Arcadia University welcomes current, returning, and visiting students to take courses in the summer.
 Undergraduates (Arcadia students and visiting undergraduates) can take up to 9 credits in the summer without having to apply to a program.
 Graduate students (Arcadia students and visiting graduate students) may take 9 credits (3 courses) in the summer without having to apply to a program.
 High School Students who are academically talented may take one college-level course per semester while they are in high school.
 Visiting high school students should contact Beth Specker, Director of Education Initiatives, 484-804-2328 or email@example.com.